BEEF LIVER BALLS

 I love my dog and there is definitely nothing wrong with treating your dog to luxury, but first we need to understand the difference between common supermarket treats, and real nutritious healthy amazing tasting meat dog treats and why they are better, particularly over Christmas.

-Why not give cheap grain filled dog treats for the holiday
+Why not give cheap xmas kangaroo dog treats for the holiday?

 While that heading might seem biased, its exactly what you will do if you buy most of your dog treats from the supermarket or $2 store.

 Even if the dog treats come from a relatively clean source (that you will never know about) they are likely to be full of grain which is the same as your dogs main kibble diet, so provide little or no different grain based nutrition than their daily food.
 THAT is no treat!